IAmSaturnDev/VirtSH/README.md

 # Installation:

 Install by downloading the source code and running the executable.
+(Allows you to edit VirtSH to your liking.)
 If your on windows you will have to recompile the whole project.
 (Sorry pals)

 Make sure to make an alias in your startup commands file (bashrc zshrc fishrc etc.)